leblabac/dain-bramage-final-project/README.md

 ## Additional References
 - Untitled illustration of NFL logo on money background.
 NFL Salary Caps.
 Retrieved on February 13, 2022 from https://fantasydata.com/nfl-salary-cap-update-2022
+- NFL Team Logos for AFC and NFC.
+Teams.
+Retrieved on February 20, 2022 from https://www.nfl.com/teams/